nlxdodge/advent-of-code/2024 - Java/Advent of Code 2024/README.md

 # Advent of Code 2024 (Java)

 I picked Java again because I really need to step up my game with the language I use for work.
-With this I force myself to actually learn some new API's and methods and to also try them out for the first time.
+With this I force myself to actually learn some new APIs and methods and to also try them out for the first time.

 ## Day 1